What is osteopathy ?

 Manual Therapy

-Manual therapy involves hands-on techniques to manipulate, mobilize and massage the muscles, joints and connective tissues of the body, with the goal of improving mobility, reducing pain and restoring overall function.
+Manual therapy involves practical techniques for manipulating, mobilizing, and massaging the body's muscles, joints, and connective tissues, with the aim of improving mobility, reducing pain, and restoring overall function.

 Exercise Prescription

-The exercise prescription provides personalized exercise programs designed to strengthen muscles, improve flexibility and enhance recovery, supporting long-term health and preventing injury recurrence.
+Exercise prescription provides personalized exercise programs designed to strengthen muscles, improve flexibility, and enhance recovery, supporting long-term health and preventing the recurrence of injuries.

 Postural advice involves personalized guidance to correct and maintain proper posture, helping to relieve pain, prevent injuries, and promote better alignment in daily activities.